PEI Weekly Influenza Summary 2019-2020 Season

-- There was localized flu activity in PEI during Week 15.
+- There was sporadic flu activity in PEI during Week 13.

-- The median age of cases to date is 48 years; 52% of cases are female.
+- The median age of cases to date is 30 years.

 Epidemiological curve of laboratory data

-There was localized flu activity in PEI during Week 15.
+There was sporadic flu activity in PEI during Week 13.
 Lab-confirmed influenza tests are just an indication of greater influenza activity, as many individuals with influenza do not seek medical attention.

 1 ILI: Influenza like illness